enkidevs/curriculum/python/python-core/intro-to-modules/the-import-statement.md

 # note that [] refers to optional arguments
 ```

 When the *interpreter* encounters an `import` statement, it **imports** that specific module inside, as long as it exists in the search path.
-A **search path** is simply the list of directories where the interpreter searches for the specified module.
+A **search path** is the list of directories where the interpreter searches for the specified module.

 We will `import` and use a *method* exposed by the `my_adder` module[1] we defined in the previous insight: